tinkerator/algex/README.md

-# Algex - a collection of Go packages for basic algebra
+# Algex - a collection of Go packages for performing basic symbolic algebra

 ## Overview